Middle School Programs

 High School Foundations I (7th Grade)

 During the 7th Grade school year students continue their coursework after school and on Saturdays, meeting twice per week and one Saturday per month.
-The students are divided between the three off-site locations based on proximity to where they live and attend middle school: The Packer Collegiate School in Brooklyn, Fordham Preparatory School in The Bronx, and Kew Forest School in Queens.
+The students are divided between the three off-site locations based on proximity to where they live and attend middle school: Saint Ann’s School in Brooklyn, Fordham Preparatory School in The Bronx, and Kew Forest School in Queens.
 These school year courses in research, writing, Shakespeare, science, and the arts now focus on a more advanced exploration into the content in each offering, as well as student-directed projects such as scene work, coding, writing portfolio submissions, and social justice initiatives.

 Summer Institute I & II (Summer After 6th, 7th & 8th Grades)

 This transformational five-week full-day academic program is meant to mirror the rigorous and diverse educational environment students will see at some of the best high schools in the country.
 Through an offering of intensive math, English, Latin, science, and history classes, as well as courses in test prep, high school placement, high school issues, drama and dance, students hone the critical thinking, writing, debate and discussion skills they will need in their educational futures.
 Students also experience field trips; a guest speaker series that features leaders in the fields of social justice, journalism/writing, finance, technology, and the arts; and several cultural and community events dedicated to building character, passions, and one’s sense of self.

 High School Foundations II (8th Grade)

 These after-school sessions, twice per week, include test preparation for the SHSAT and SSAT, as well as writing and math courses to further develop students’ skills in preparation for the rigors of high school.

 Mentor Program (7th – 8th Grade)